fastify/fastify-jwt/README.md

 ### `extractToken`

 Setting this option will allow you to extract a token using function passed in for `extractToken` option.
 The function definition should be `(request: FastifyRequest) => token`.
 Fastify JWT will check if this option is set, if this option is set it will use the function defined in the option.
-When is this option is not set then it will follow the normal flow.
+When this option is not set then it will follow the normal flow.

 ```js
 const fastify = require('fastify')